 This is exactly as it looks in the animal kingdom – animals care for their offspring intuitively and ensure their offspring have the necessary tools to go out on their own.
-And while most animals may not have the lifelong bond that the human animal does, they certainly do look out for the young ones.
+Although most (but not all) animals may not have the lifelong bond that the human animal does, they certainly do look out for the young ones.
 Arguably more so than we do.
-Our modern-day practices, with a focus on ignoring our instincts, seem to have made us rather incompetent when it comes to parenting.
-There’s been no progression here, just a very bleak landscape where family and children don’t hold the same value that they used to or do in other parts of the world.
+Our modern-day practices, with a focus on ignoring our instincts or at least ignoring human biology and evolution, seem to have made us rather incompetent when it comes to parenting.
+There’s been no progression here, just a very bleak landscape where family and children don’t hold the same value that they used to or still do in other parts of the world.
 (And to be clear, we’re not talking about the type of “family values” discussed in politics, we’re talking about taking the time and effort to ensure your kids grow up to be functional, secure, moral, empathic, happy members of society.
 Something that is on the drastic decline.)